XPRESSyourself/XPRESSpipe/docs/content/analysis.rst

 .. image:: se_test_metagene_summary.png
   :width: 450px

 NOTE: As you can appreciate, there are systematic 5' biases in these library preparations.
-A good RNA-seq library should have even coverage across all transcripts.
+A good RNA-seq library should generally have even coverage across all transcripts.

 =================================